Tool Introduction

 - Q: What input formats are supported?
 A: This tool is an information query tool and does not accept any user input parameters or formats.
 You only need to visit the page to directly view the standard size data of B series paper.

-- Q: What is the output format?
-A: The output results are presented in an intuitive HTML table format showing the size data of B series paper, supplemented by a B series paper size comparison chart.
+- Q: What is the format of the output result?
+A: The output result presents the size data of B series paper in an intuitive HTML table format, supplemented by a size comparison chart of B series paper.
 The table content includes size model, millimeters (width × height), and inches (width × height) information.

 - Q: What scenarios are B series paper mainly used for?
-A: B series paper is typically used in printing, such as posters, bookbinding, envelopes, postcards, advertising flyers, and various special printed materials that require sizes between those of the A series.
+A: B series paper is typically used in the printing industry, such as for posters, bookbinding, envelopes, postcards, advertising flyers, and various special printed materials that require sizes between those of the A series.

 Notes